ergo-services/ergo/docs/networking/network-transparency.md

 ### Encoding Errors

-Go's `error` type is an interface.
-Encoding an error requires special handling because interfaces don't have a fixed structure.
+Go's `error` type is an interface, which means encoding it across the network requires extra care.
+Two things matter to user code: the error text on the receiver, and whether `errors.Is` against a known sentinel still works.

-Framework errors (`gen.ErrProcessUnknown`, `gen.TerminateReasonNormal`, etc.) are pre-registered when the node starts.
-They have numeric IDs and encode compactly as 3 bytes: type tag `0x9c` + 2-byte ID.
+Framework errors (`gen.ErrProcessUnknown`, `gen.TerminateReasonNormal`, `act.ErrSupervisorRestartsExceeded`, and the rest of the `gen.Err*` / `act.Err*` set) are pre-registered out of the box.
+Their identity is preserved automatically across nodes.

-Custom errors need registration:
+Application errors must be registered on every node that needs to compare against them:

 ```go
 var (